Jump to the content

 Become a scout and recruit a Humboldt Research Fellow for your team and the Humboldt Network!

 Have you long since made a name for yourself in your discipline?
 Or are you at the beginning of a promising executive research career?
 Are you also well-connected internationally and have already mentored junior researchers?
 Then the Henriette Herz Scouting Programme could be the right one for you.
 We specifically want to recruit researchers as scouts who already have their own international network and would like to expand their team to include an excellent Humboldt Research Fellow.
-Two programme lines invite applications from both up-and-coming academics, who have only just become (junior) professors or group leaders, as well as established, experienced researchers.
+Two programme lines invite applications from both up-and-coming academics, who are (junior) professors or group leaders, as well as established researchers.
 We particularly welcome applications from individuals who have not been connected with the Humboldt Foundation to date.

 If you are selected as a scout, you have the opportunity to recommend three research talents from abroad for a Humboldt Research Fellowship.
 After formal approval, the fellowships will be granted directly.